 Best time to visit: the Scottish Highlands are spectacular at any time of year.
 The (notoriously bad) weather is best from May to September although the warmer months are also the most midge heavy.
 If you want good weather and no midges go for May or September.

-How to get there: the easiest way to get to Loch Ness is from Inverness, which is around 30 mins drive away.
+How to get there: the easiest way to get to Loch Ness is from Inverness – around 30 mins drive.
 You can get a bus from Inverness or even cycle to the loch (see here for details) although it’s usually easier to go via car.
 Especially if you’re looking to get away from the loch and explore the surrounding area in search of wildlife.